zzANDREYzz/DBAttachmentPickerController/README.md

 - `BOOL allowsSelectionFromOtherApps` - Used to add Other Apps button.
 ATTENTION: To correctly work this option you must select iCloud Documents capability on project settings.
 To view detail information, see [AllowsSelectionFromOtherApps](#AllowsSelectionFromOtherApps).
 Default is NO.
 - `BOOL allowsMultipleSelection` - Used to allow multiple selection where it possible.
 Default is NO.

+### Constructors

+To initialize the attachment picker controller you have to call one of the following methods:

+- `+attachmentPickerControllerFinishPickingBlock:cancelBlock:` - Creates and returns an attachment picker controller.
+As a result in the finishPickingBlock will be returned array of DBAttachment objects.
+DBAttachment class provides more opportunities to process selected files but required additional processing to get result;
+- `+imagePickerControllerFinishPickingBlock:cancelBlock:` - Creates and returns an attachment picker controller with constant media type (image).
+As a result in the finishPickingBlock will be returned array of UIImage objects;
+- `+videoPickerControllerFinishPickingBlock:cancelBlock:` - Creates and returns an attachment picker controller with constant media type (video).
+As a result in the finishPickingBlock will be returned array of different objects depending on the source.
+Required additional processing to get result.

+### Presentation

+After creation Attachment Picker Controller you should set additional options (see Property list section) if needed and present it.

+- `-presentOnViewController:` - Present attachment picker controller on specify UIViewController.

 ## Contact